-Assuming that you’re planning to open a bakery business with small capital, you don’t need to spend a lot on market research.
+Assuming that you’re planning to open a bakery business with small capital, you don’t need to spend a lot of resources on market research.

-In fact, you can do it on your own by asking people about their favorite bread, observing their behavior, and studying the products and pricing strategies of your close competitors (if there’s any).
+You can do it on your own by asking people about their favorite bread, observing their behavior, and studying the products and pricing strategies of your close competitors (if there are any).

 The results of your market research should reveal the following:

 - Your target market and the type of products that suit them.
 If you live in a rich neighborhood, serving French bread and other high-end varieties makes a lot of sense.
 However, it won’t work in a bakery located in Tondo or smaller barangays in provinces where people prefer pandesal and other cheap bread they’ve become accustomed to.

 - Your competitors and how to differentiate your bakery from theirs.
 Competition is good if you look at it as a sign that there’s a demand for your product.
 In the case of bakeries, your competitors can help you understand whether there’s enough profitability, learn about the products that make them profitable and get ideas on how to make your bakery better than them.

 4. Find a Good Location

 In order for your bakeshop to flourish and recoup the initial investment faster, you must put it up in a residential area where there’s a great amount of foot traffic.

 Ideally, the bakery business should be located where your house is, so you don’t have to worry about paying monthly rental fees.
 However, you can still rent a space as long as there’s enough foot traffic to justify it.